Enalmada/next-link/README.md

 Link header middleware for next/express to add static content always fetched with initial SSR request.
 Everything from static is automatically served except for the current page route which needs to be defined.

 TODO:
 - figure out how to automatically push everything.
 - send/check a cookie with buildId so we know if resources need to be sent
 - make default pages configurable
+- look at assetPrefix rather than CDN_URL env variable

 ## Usage

-The middleware doesn't require any parameters.
+Create environment variable called CDN_URL that matches your asset prefix The middleware doesn't require any parameters.
 Just add it to the express app like this: